 Step 5: For line item type choose: House, Goal: 100%

 Step 6: You may set the rate at $0, or adjust it according to its actual CPM performance.
-Doing the latter would be beneficial when generating DFP reports to get accurate stats.
+Doing the latter would be beneficial when generating GAM reports to get accurate stats.

 Step 7: Upload as many creatives based on the number of ad units targeted.
 For example, if the line item targets three ad units (300×250), you should also upload three 300×250 creatives.
 You may upload one, then select it and copy.

 Step 1: Review each of your active line items.
-If you have any line items that target multiple ad units, make sure you match it with the same amount of creatives.
+If you have any line items that target multiple ad units, make sure you match them with the same amount of creatives.

 Step 2: For example, if you have five 728×90 ad units targeted, and three 300×250’s, you need to upload one creative for each size and just create a copy.